miklevin/MikeLev.in/_posts/2025-03-26-fastlite-todo-app.md

     uvicorn.run(app, host="0.0.0.0", port=8000)
 ```

+### The Universal Pattern of Python Web Frameworks

 This is the code that ruled the Python web-serving world there for awhile.
 But
 the basic trick is so universal, it basically got re-used by everyone including
 the current king of the hill, FastAPI whose corresponding pattern looks like: